 Create a spreadsheet with the product’s price on it, or use a free eBay dropshipping calculator that includes set profit margins, which will cover the expenses you’ll incur in eBay dropshipping.
 This will be your long list.

 Compare the eBay prices to the Amazon prices from your shortlist and calculate how it fits in with your required profit margins.
 If your shortlist includes low-cost items (under $15), it may be difficult to turn a consistent profit, so stick to the $15-$50 price range.
+Amazon 10$ & Under Categories might be a good place to look for cheap products with free shipping.

 You can learn better how to do the product research for eBay dropshipping without any paid tools on this video: